-Additionally a number of Peter Marino designs, customized for La Rêverie, will also be on the block.
+Additionally a number of Peter Marino designs, customized for La Rêverie, were also be on the block, including a striking center table estimated to fetch between $10,000 and $15,000 saw the hammer drop at $200,000.
 “He himself is a great collector of Baroque bronzes,” Rendell says of Marino.
 “His interest in surface, in finish, all of those things really come to maturity in the interior of La Rêverie.
 There are some things with the most exquisite upholstery that will make you gasp—like chairs in couture.”

 Adding to the prestige of each and every room was an unparalleled assortment of art.
-A number of great works will be brought to market in Christie’s 20th Century Art Evening Sale on May 11, with additional lots offered in the Impressionist & Modern Art Day Sale and Post-War & Contemporary Art Day and Morning Sales.
-Included in the lots coming to the auction block will be Joan Miró’s 1969 bronze sculpture Femme (Femme debout) which is estimated to realize $7 million to $10 million.
-Other notable pieces up for sale will be Jean Dubuffet’s large-scale painting Baigneuses (1950) and Joan Mitchell’s 1989 painting Rain, each estimated to bring around $5 million at auction.
+A number of great works came to market in Christie’s 20th Century Art Evening Sale on May 11, with additional lots offered in the Impressionist & Modern Art Day Sale and Post-War & Contemporary Art Day and Morning Sales.
+Included in the lots were be Joan Miró’s 1969 bronze sculpture Femme (Femme debout) which realized $4,110,000 million.
+Other notable pieces included in sale were Jean Dubuffet’s large-scale painting Baigneuses (1950) and Joan Mitchell’s 1989 painting Rain.

 This isn’t the first time pieces from Miller’s vast holdings have come to market at Christie’s.
 In May 2017, the house hosted an auction of property from the Cleveland Clinic and Miller, who underwent major heart surgery at the hospital, donated eight works to the sale.
 The pieces by Louise Bourgeois, Marc Chagall, Jean Dubuffet, Max Ernst, Alberto Giacometti, Roy Lichtenstein, Marino Marini, and Pablo Picasso garnered $67,220,000.
 It was just one of many major contributions Miller has made to the hospital, which today includes the Sydell and Arnold Miller Family Pavilion as well as the Sydell and Arnold Miller Family Heart & Vascular Institute.